LaserFR/LaserFR/README.md

 ### 4.1 Attacker images on request

 Due to IRB requirements, we cannot publicly share attacker images.
-If you need access, please contact us by email.
+If you need access, please feel free to contact us by email.

 ### 4.2 Citation